BaBreton/42-So_long/README.md

   <img src="https://github.com/BaBreton/42-Get_next_line/assets/124448529/43a36b92-4c44-4c58-b03c-b18903712b45" alt="BaBreton" />
 </p>

 # 42-So_long

-So-long is a 42 school project in which you must create a little 2d games using the MiniLibX, a graphical library.
+So-long is a 42 school project in which you must create a little 2d game using the MiniLibX, a graphical library.

 ## Installation